 Because porn has normalized abnormal expectations about sex and relationships, young teens feel like it’s okay when a 20-something “hits” on them.
 Once a public connection is made, grooming then continues in private chat.

 Grooming by strangers in Discord is difficult to track.
 Sadly, a key danger of Discord lies in the Direct Messaging feature.
 DMs are easy to delete and disappear quickly.
 Parents often never know their teen is talking to a potential predator on Discord.

-3. Lack of parental controls is a serious danger of Discord
+3. Limited (opt-in model) parental controls is a danger of Discord

-For proof, here’s part of Discord’s own FAQ section – a response to parent questions:
+For proof, here’s part of Discord’s own FAQ section – a response to parent concern:

-“How can I monitor what my teen is doing on Discord?
+“How can I … what my teen is doing on Discord?

 4. NSFW content is accessible on Discord

 According to multiple sources, including Discord’s own reports, there’s been an escalation of porn and sexually exploitative material on Discord since 2020.
 Unfortunately, child sexual abuse materials also hides in NSFW porn content.

 “Discord also has “NSFW” channels and servers that require users to be 18 or older to join (but it’s easy to click through the verification).” – Common Sense Media

 Young teens can exclude people from their friend group online, or send bullying messages privately.
 DM’s are yet another danger zone on Discord – an easy delivery system for porn, sexting, sextortion, and cyberbullying.